-D7 If a minimum college grade transfer applicants, specify • 2.00 D8 List any other application re official transcript from ea fewer credit hours are sul credits must submit high ch college atte bject to freshm nded.
-At least an admission 14 credit hours is required; stu dents with D9 List application priority, clos are reviewed on a continuo - D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission D9 Fall X D9 Winter D9 Spring Х D9 Summer Х • • D10 Yes No D10 Does an open admission potransfer students? olicy, if reported , apply to Х may petition admissions encouraged.
-High school required if fewer than 14 c transcript requ credits transfe uired if fewer t D12 Report the lowest grade ea be transferred for credit: urse that may D D13 Number Unit Type D13 Maximum number of credits s or courses tha t may be • • transferred from a two-year 70 Semester Hrs D14 Number Unit Type D14 Maximum number of credits transferred from a four-year t may be No Limit Semester Hrs.
-D15 Minimum number of credits at your institution to earn ar 16 D16 Minimum number of credits at your institution to earn a • 32
+D7 If a minimum college grade transfer applicants, specify 2.00 transfer applicants, specify (011 4 4.0 30410) , .
+D8 List any other application re official transcript from ea fewer credit hours are su credits must submit high ch college atte bject to freshm ended.
+At least nan admission 14 credit hours is required; stu dents with D9 List application priority, clos are reviewed on a continuo • D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission D9 Fall Х D9 Winter D9 Spring Х D9 Summer Х D10 Yes No D10 Does an open admission p olicy, if reported , apply to X transfer students?
+D11 Describe additional require may petition admissions encouraged.
+High school required if fewer than 14 Transfer Credit Polic committee for transcript requ credits transfe special considuired if fewer t leration.
+Letters of recommenda ation D12 Report the lowest grade ea be transferred for credit: urse that may D D13 Number Unit Type D13 Maximum number of credit s or courses tha at may be 2.0 transferred from a two-year 70 Semester Hrs D14 Number Unit Type D14 Maximum number of credit e or courses the at may be Number Unit Type J14 transferred from a four-year it may be No Limit Semester Hrs.
+D15 Minimum number of credits at your institution to earn a • 16 D16 Minimum number of credits that transfers r must complete at your institution to earn a bachelor's degree:

-CDS-D Page 17 D17 Describe other transfer credit policies: Out-of-state transfers with appropriate associate degrees or 58 transfer credits considered for fulfillment of lower division, general education requirements.
+CDS-D Page 17

+D17 Describe other transfer credit policies: Out-of-state transfers with appropriate associate degrees or 58 transfer credits considered for fulfillment of lower division, general education requirements.
 Idaho community college transfers with appropriate associate degrees may have all lower division, general education requirements fulfilled.